 By coach, you can catch coaches to Moc Chau (Son La) in My Dinh and Yen Nghia bus stations with ticket price ranging from 130,000VND – 160,000VND.
 Reliable companies are Hai Van, Bac Son and Hung Thanh.
 Coaches depart from morning to late night, taking you about 4-5 hours to Moc Chau.

-No trouble with those who choose to travel by motorbike to get around Moc Chau, you can comfortably move from place, but please notice about having proper resting time between rides.
+No trouble with those who choose to travel by motorbike to get around Moc Chau, you can comfortably move from the place, but please notice about having proper resting time between rides.

 With others, you can rent a motorbike in Moc Chau to discover the plateau in many hotels and hostels in Moc Chau town.
 The price for one day is from 150,000VND to 200,000VND (no fuel cost included), depending on the quality of the motorbike.
 It’s very likely that the price will rise in the weekends during peak season due to the massive demand of tourists.
 Prepare your needed document carefully during the whole trip, follow the rules and beware of the dangerous roads.

 There is plenty of accommodation service in Moc Chau with a wide range of price.
 Cheap hotels and hostels are open for 100,000VND – 300,000VND per night per room in Moc Chau town.
-In other areas, there is homestay service in ethnic village with wide price range, can be anywhere between under 100,000VND per person per night to above 1 million VND per person per night.
+In other areas, there is homestay service in an ethnic village with a wide price range, can be anywhere between under 100,000VND per person per night to above 1 million VND per person per night.

 Some stylish and cool homestays and hostels in Moc Chau: